 Mr. Infanger is Director for Product Group Harness Machine

 Design rules for the automation of the wire harness

 Automation-compatible wire harness design

 In sub-project 1 (SP1), design guidelines are being developed that will lead to automation-compatible wire harness designs.
 Important indicators here are the number of different components, the complexity of the processing procedures, as well as the actual structure of the wire harness.
-The guide includes both rules, for which compliance can be digitally evaluated, and recommendations of a less binding nature.
-In principle, the current state of the art is assessed.
-However, it should be possible to take into account advances in machinery and equipment and adapt the design guidelines accordingly.
-One designated goal is to project the impact of technology decisions on the wire harness from the early concept stages.
+Hard rules (compliance with which can be digitally evaluated) as well as recommendations of a less binding nature are being formulated.
+The design guidelines are standardised in DIN 72036.
+The content is deliberately set above and beyond the current state of the art.
+A look ahead at possible advances in machinery and equipment is presented.

 Starting point and motivation

-The manufacturing process of a wire harness goes through various disciplines from development to installation in the vehicle.
+The manufacturing process of a wiring harness involves a series of different disciplines from development to assembly in the vehicle.
 The value creation itself is presented and carried out in each company in an optimised way for the respective area of impact.
-Maintaining an holistic view of the value chain is therefore an essential factor in enabling more efficient wire harness production.
-The various motivations and experiences are to be incorporated into early stages of leadership development through close coordination between the individual companies.
-In this way, automation obstacles, the extent of which is difficult to assess at any specific point in time, can be avoided and economic automation made possible.
+Maintaining a holistic view of the value chain is therefore an essential factor in enabling more efficient wire harness production.
+The various motivations and experiences are to be incorporated into the early stages of wire harness development through close coordination between the individual companies.
+One designated goal is to project the impact on the wire harness of technology decisions made at early concept stages.
+In this way, reservations about automation can be prevented and cost-effective automation enabled.

 Current working focuses

-In addition to the development of the design guidelines, the focus of the work in SP1 also concerns their application in practice – namely a deep integration into existing processes.
-As a basis for DIN 72036, rules and recommendations will be formulated, illustrated and provided with target values.
-A core team is dealing with overarching SP contexts, as well as real use cases for the application of these design guidelines.
-The design guidelines are to be integrated into standard industry software systems.
+In addition to the development of design guidelines, the main focal points in SP1 also concern their application in practice – namely deep integration into existing processes.
+A core team is dealing with overarching SP contexts as well as real use cases for the application of these design guidelines.
+For example, it should be possible to integrate them into standard industry software systems.